kanboard/kanboard/doc/plugin-authentication.markdown

 - `Kanboard\Core\Security\PasswordAuthenticationProviderInterface`
 - `Kanboard\Core\Security\OAuthAuthenticationProviderInterface`

-The only requirement is to implement the interfaces, you class can be written the way you want and located anywhere on disk.
+The only requirement is to implement the interfaces, you class can be written the way you want and located anywhere on the disk.

 User Provider
 -------------

-When the authentication is successful, your driver must return an object that represent the user.
+When the authentication is successful, your driver must return an object that represents the user.
-This object must implements the interface `Kanboard\Core\User\UserProviderInterface`.
+This object must implement the interface `Kanboard\Core\User\UserProviderInterface`.

 Example of authentication plugins
 ---------------------------------